The Future of Wearable Technology in Healthcare

 Healthcare wearables are smart devices worn on the body that collect, transmit, and sometimes analyze physiological data in real time.
 Unlike traditional monitoring tools confined to clinical settings, these devices extend the reach of healthcare beyond hospital walls—into homes, daily routines, and even sleep cycles.

 The momentum behind healthcare wearables is no coincidence.
-We’re witnessing an industry-wide shift toward proactive care, where tracking vitals like heart rate, glucose levels, or oxygen saturation is no longer reserved for emergencies—it’s an integral part of everyday health awareness.
+We’re witnessing an industry-wide shift toward proactive care, where tracking vitals like heart rate, glucose levels, or oxygen saturation is no longer reserved for emergencies—it has become an integral part of everyday health awareness.

 Here’s why healthcare wearables are gaining serious traction: